We'll cover Pry, a type of REPL, and discuss how to install and use it to debug a program.

 pry(#<RSpec::ExampleGroups::PlusTwo>)> num => 3 pry(#<RSpec::ExampleGroups::PlusTwo>)>

-By checking the value of the variable on the last line of our method inside our pry console, we can see that
+By checking the value of the variable inside our pry console, we can confirm

-How can we fix this method so that it behaves in the expected way?
-This method is called
+How can we modify the code on line 2 so that the method behaves in the expected